-Two roommates, Alice and Bob, are planning to see a movie tonight, at one of two possible locations: the cinema (C), or at home (H).
-Alice is interested in Bob, and would like to be in the same place as Bob.
-However, we do not know if Bob is interested (I), or uninterested (U) in Alice.
-If Bob is also interested in Alice, then he also receives positive payoff for being with Alice.
-Conversely, if Bob is not interested in Alice, then he receives zero payoff for begin with Alice.
-Each of Bob's types are equally likely (so $Pr(I) = Pr(U) = \frac{1}{2}$ ).
+Two roommates, Alice and Bob, are planning to see a movie tonight, at one of two possible locations: the cinema (C), or at home (H).1 Alice is interested in Bob, and would like to be in the same place as Bob, but she prefers to go to the cinema.
+Bob comes in two flavors; he may be Bob interested (I) or uninterested (U) in Alice, each with equal probability.
+If Bob turns out to also be interested in Alice, then he receives positive payoff for being with Alice, but prefers staying home to going to the cinema.2 Conversely, if Bob turns out not to be interested in Alice, then he receives positive payoff for avoiding Alice, but still prefers staying home.